 In another study, researchers purposefully irritated the skin of healthy young adults and then tested a liquid extract of comfrey on the skin.
 They found that topical applications of “comfrey extract may have a great application in the treatment of skin irritation.”
 (16)

 In folk medicine, comfrey was a common feature among those in Europe.
 Known as “knitbone,” it was used for everything from the speeding of bone growth to nausea to acne relief.
-Historically, it has been prescribed to remedy diarrhea and for lung issues such as whooping cough.
+Historically, it has been prescribed to remedy diarrhea and for lung issues.

 It can be used in gardening as a fertilizer as well as an herb.

 In most circumstances, the most effective way to use comfrey is in a salve or poultice.
 This is then applied to the skin.
-For example, comfrey oil is a key ingredient in my bruise cream with arnica & bilberry.
+For example, comfrey oil is a key ingredient in a DIY bruise cream with arnica and bilberry.

 You can purchase comfrey oil as an infusion with olive oil.
 Or, you can create your own oil (also known as comfrey balm)by simmering olive oil (or another carrier oil) and comfrey roots and leaves.
 Use this oil to treat minor closed wounds and aches.